Ikyrillos/Ikyrillos/README.md

 - **RESTful APIs**: Capable of integrating and interacting with RESTful APIs for data exchange.
 - **React**: Proficient in building web applications using React.
 - **Next.js**: Experience in server-side rendering with Next.js.
-- **Android Native Development**: Knowledge of Android native development with Java and Kotlin.
+- **Android Native Development**: Knowledge of Android native development with Kotlin.
-- **Kotlin**: Experience in Android app development using Kotlin.
 - **Git Version Control**: Proficient in using Git for version control and collaboration.

 # 💻 Tech Stack: